vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_task td/TASK_DESCRIPTION d/DEADLINE ev/EVENT_NAME`

 * Task Description can take any alphanumeric value, spaces and any of the following characters: -,./()
+* Task Description and Event Name should not have more than one whitespace in-between each word.
 * Deadline is a date in the format YYYY-MM-DD.
 * Deadline should not be before today's date.
 * Event name should be the **name of an already existing event**.